A Reaction-Diffusion-Chemotaxis Model for Human Population Dynamics over Fractal Terrains: Outlook

-The population density and concentrations of food and attractant are initially set to be uniform.
-The fluxes of all species are set to be zero at the boundaries of the system.
-A noise of 0.1\% is added to the system.
-Since the system operates in a feedback loop, there would be no hotspot formation of $N$ if any of the dimensionless numbers were set to zero.
-However, population hotspots start to occur if these numbers are nonzero.
-We quantify this by calculating population variance, a measure of the clustering strength.
-Figure~\ref{fig:feedback}(b) shows a phase diagram of population variance versus Pe and Da$_\phi$ while keeping Da$_f$ constant.
-The population variance, and thus the clustering, increases with both Pe and Da$_\phi$ as both tend to increase the advection-inducing attractant gradient.
-Next, we focus on varying Da$_f$ while keeping Pe and Da$_\phi$ constant; see plots of $N$ versus distance figure~\ref{fig:feedback}(c).
-Perhaps counter-intuitively, increasing Da$_f$ decreases the perturbation in $N$.
-This occurs because a large decrease in the food concentration limits the growth of attractant, which subsequently diminishes the effect of diffusiophoretic advection.
-This complicated dependence of population heterogeneity on Da$_\phi$ and Da$_f$, contained within a fairly simple set of equations, demonstrates the utility of the proposed model and the need to go beyond Fisher-KPP framework. {} This Letter expands the capability of human population models by including diffusiophoretic advection.
+{} This article expands the capability of human population models by including chemotactic advection.
 The proposed framework is particularly relevant because human migration patterns are likely to become increasingly important due to the impact of climate change~\cite{masson2022global,bartusek20222021}.
-In particular, diffusiophoretic movement of humans due to concentration gradients in safety indices may play a dominant role.
+In particular, chemotactic movement of humans due to concentration gradients in safety indices may play a dominant role.
 Additionally, this methodology could be used to study the segregation of different social groups in cities, the formation of social networks, and the spread of cultural trends.
-The phenomenon of diffusiophoresis could also be included in agent-based population models, which are microsimulation schemes that allow for more complex interactions between individuals.
+The phenomenon of chemotaxis could also be included in agent-based population models, which are microsimulation schemes that allow for more complex interactions between individuals.
+Agent-based modeling of human population dynamics for situtations such as disease transmission~\cite{kailasham2024influence} may be crucial for designing realistic continuum models to go beyond the idealized equations and parameters presented in this manuscript.
 Finally, soft matter physicists can take inspiration and consider designing models and experiments that directly impact anthropological models.